Pink Precariat: LGBT Workers in the Shadow of Civil Rights

 This talk – part of a larger book project that centers the workplace in queer history – offers a preliminary ethnography of LGBTs working in mainstream occupations during the American economy’s “golden age” of the 1950s and 1960s.

-This program is sponsored by the Clarke Forum for Contemporary Issues.
-It is also part of the Clarke Forum’s semester theme, Citizen/Refugee.
+This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Departments of English; American Studies; and Women’s, Gender & Sexuality Studies.
+It also part of the Clarke Forum’s semester theme, Citizen/Refugee.

 Biography (provided by the speaker)